Give-a-Go/ai-memory-file/README.md

-# File Memory Travel Assistant
+# Agentic Memory using File for persistance

 A Python-based travel assistant application that uses Google's Agent Development Kit (ADK) to provide personalized travel recommendations.
 The assistant remembers user preferences and can help with flight searches.